geh/htab/README.md

 # HTab, a hybrid logic tableau prover

 HTab is a tableau-based satisfiability checker.
-It currently handles the hybrid logic H(:,E,down-arrow) with role inclusions, and terminates on input within any fragments that exclude the down-arrow operator.
+It currently handles the hybrid logic H(:,E) with role inclusions, and terminates on all inputs.

 Relevant references for HTab are [1] and [2] for the general tableau algorithm and [3] for the pattern-based blocking and lazy branching technique currently used.